Resume Writing Guide

-- Length: Keep it to one page, especially for students/recent grads.
-If you have more extensive work experience or an advanced degree, two pages is acceptable.
+- Length: Keep it to one page, unless you have more extensive work experience or an advanced degree

 - NO spelling, grammatical, punctuation, or typographical errors.
 Proofread!

-- Do not include personal information that is not related to the position you are applying for (Example: race, age, sex, marital status, # of children, height, weight, health status)
+- Do not include personal information (example: race, age, sex, marital status, number of children, height, weight, health status)

 Important Categories of a Resume

-- Include both your school and permanent address
+- Include your name, address, phone number, and email address

 - Indicate name of university, location, and anticipated date of graduation